César Gerónimo: Professional career

 The Yankees tried unsuccessfully to make Gerónimo a pitcher during his first professional season (1967).
 In spring training of 1968 he informed the Yankees that he wanted to end the pitching experiment, and later that year he was drafted out of the Yankees' minor league system in the Rule 5 Draft by the Houston Astros.

-Gerónimo made his major league debut with the Astros on April 16, 1969 at the age of 21.
+Gerónimo made his major league debut with the Astros on April 16, 1969, at the age of 21.
 He notched his first career hit five days later in the ninth inning when, pinch-hitting for Jack Billingham, Gerónimo doubled off the Reds' Wayne Granger.

 On November 29, 1971, Gerónimo was involved in one of the most significant trades in the history of the Cincinnati Reds when he was acquired from the Astros along with Ed Armbrister, Jack Billingham, Denis Menke and Joe Morgan.
 The trade helped to transform the Reds into the juggernaut known as the Big Red Machine that would dominate the National League for the next five seasons.
 A winner of four consecutive Gold Glove Awards from 1974 to 1977, Gerónimo was an outstanding all-around defensive center fielder who combined speed and great range with a powerful arm.
 He was the starting centerfielder of Reds teams that won five divisional championships, three National League pennants and the 1975 and 1976 World Series.
 Geronimo was known as "the Chief".
 In the 1975 World Series, he hit .280 with two home runs, but is best known for the iconic image of catching Carl Yastrzemski's fly ball for the final out of the World Series.

 Gerónimo had his most productive season in 1976, with career-best totals in batting average (.307), hits (149), bases on balls (56), triples (11), stolen bases (22), and on-base percentage (.382).
 The following season he hit a career-high 10 home runs.

 He played the last three seasons of his career (1981-1983) in a reserve role with the Kansas City Royals.

 In his 15 Major League seasons, Gerónimo batted .258, with 51 home runs and 392 RBI, 460 runs scored, 977 hits, 161 doubles, 50 triples and 82 stolen bases.
 Defensively, he posted a .988 fielding percentage at all three outfield positions.

 Gerónimo holds the dubious distinction of being the 3,000th strikeout victim of both Bob Gibson and Nolan Ryan.
 "I was just in the right place at the right time," he joked.

 Personal life

 After retiring, he worked for the Japanese Hiroshima Carp, as a coach in their Dominican baseball academy, and he has been on the board of trustees of the Dominican Republic Sports & Education Academy.
-He currently resides with his family in Santo Domingo, Dominican Republic.

 In July 2008 he was inducted into the Cincinnati Reds Hall of Fame.
 He continues to return to Cincinnati for the annual RedsFest, Big Red Machine reunions and other appearances.